redsanket/spark/external/presto/guide/connectors/index.rst

    druid

 Presto is built around the notion of connectors.
 Connectors allow Presto to consume data from a variety of data sources.
-Though Presto suppots a number of `connectors <https://prestodb.github.io/docs/0.204/connector.html>`_, our installation at Verizon Media only supports the following:
+Though Presto supports a number of `connectors <https://prestodb.github.io/docs/0.204/connector.html>`_, our installation at Verizon Media only supports the following: